LearnPython One Line for Loops [Tutorial]

 Learning with Treehouse starts at only $25 per month.
 If you think you’re ready to start exploring if tech is right for you, sign up for your free seven day trial.

-Follow us on Twitter, Instagram, and Facebook for our favorite tips, and to share how your learning is going.
+Hang out with us on Discord to learn our favorite tips, to network with like-minded peers, and to share how your learning is going.
 We’ll see you there!

-If you liked reading this article, you should also look at these two:
+If you liked reading this article, have a look at this one:

 10 Responses to “Python One Line for Loops [Tutorial]”